bessagroup/CRATE/README.md

 #### Requirements
 Some software must be installed in order to successfully run CRATE:
 * Python 3.X (see [here](https://www.python.org/downloads/)) - Required to compile (byte code) and run (Python Virtual Machine) CRATE;

   > In Linux/UNIX operative systems, python can be simply installed from apt library by executing the following command:
   `sudo apt install python3.X`

-* PyPi pip (see [here](https://pypi.org/project/pip/)) - Required to install Python 3 packages;
+* PyPi pip (see [here](https://pypi.org/project/pip/)) - Required to install Python 3 packages (learn [here](https://docs.python.org/3/installing/));

   > In Linux/UNIX operative systems, pip can be simply installed from apt library by executing the following command:
   `sudo apt install python3-pip`

-* ParaView (see [here](https://www.paraview.org/download/)) - Required to visualize the data contained in the VTK output files;
+* ParaView (see [here](https://www.paraview.org/download/)) - Required to visualize the data contained in the VTK output files (learn [here](https://www.paraview.org/resources/));

+  > In Linux/UNIX operative systems, ParaView can be installed by placing the tarball in the installation directory and extracting it by executing the following command:
+  `sudo tar -xvf ParaView-< version >.tar.gz`

 #### Run CRATE (general workflow)